 You can also help stop the spread of flu by avoiding unnecessary contact with other people while you're infectious.
 You should stay off work or school until you're feeling better.

-In some people at risk of more serious flu, an annual flu vaccine (see below) or antiviral medication may be recommended to help reduce the risk of becoming infected.
+People more at risk of serious illness if they catch flu, should have an annual flu vaccine (see below) and if they are exposed to flu antiviral medication may be recommended to help reduce the risk of becoming infected.

 Read more about how to stop the spread of flu.

 The flu vaccine

 The following groups are eligible for free NHS flu vaccination:

 - those aged six months to under 65 years in clinical risk groups (see below)